 Constipation (or diarrhea)

 The real culprit in the B12 deficiency epidemic (40% of people are deficient, and don’t even know it), is the demonization and consequent avoidance of B12 rich foods by a deceived public.
-The very foods highest in B12 – particularly organ meats and eggs, are the very same ones erroneously labeled as unhealthy by conventional or faddish nutritional circles.
-Ironically, these very same foods have been used for centuries by traditionally long-lived peoples as they imparted vibrant health, vitality, fertility and healthy babies and children to those that consumed them.
-These foods include:
+The very foods highest in B12.
+Include organ meats and eggs.
+These are the very same ones erroneously labeled as unhealthy by conventional or faddish nutritional circles.
+Ironically, these very same foods have been used for centuries by traditionally long-lived people.
+This is because they imparted vibrant health, vitality, fertility and healthy babies and children to those that consumed them.

 - meat (cooking meat only destroys B12 on the very surface, not the interior of the meat)